bret99/gitlab_scan/README.md

 One should write the values in access_tokens.py.

 To get geolocation data [users, runners] one should get access tokens in https://abuseipdb.com or https://ipgeolocation.io.
 One should keep in mind the limits to API requests.
+With empty values of abuseipdb_token and ipgeolocation_token one will get users/runners IPs only.

 Run command: python3 gitlab_scan.py